valeryozenne/valeryozenne.github.io/_posts/2023-03-30-Article-SMS-EPI.md

 ---
 layout: post
 type: news
-title: SMS-EPI article has been accepted in International Journal of Hyperthermia"
+title: "SMS-EPI article has been accepted in International Journal of Hyperthermia"
 date: 2023-03-30
 categories: news
 ---